caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-02.md

 He certainly has a certain beauty (no, i refuse to use that stupid "handsome" word!), but there's something bland in his eyes.
 Good for a glamour journal, but not really all that interesting.
 Or at least, so he looks.
-It's not like i actually talked with him or something.
+It's not like i actually talked to him or something.

 Then, there's a short, somewhat clumsy waitress who walked past me a few times.
 She's attending that business-bandit-looking old man.
 I wouldn't be surprised if